(Id. No. 3012: displacement 19,500; length 544'; beam 60'; draft 26'; speed 14 knots; complement 494; armament 4 6-inch, 2 1‑pounder, 2 machine guns)

-The fourth Mercury (SP‑3012) was built as SS Barbarossa by Blohm und Voss, Hamburg, Germany, in 1896, and operated by the North German Lloyd Line until she took refuge in Hoboken, N.J., at the outbreak of World War I. She was seized when the United States entered the war 6 April 1917; damage inflicted by her crew prior to seizure was repaired; and she was commissioned 3 August 1917, Comdr.
-H. L. Brinser in command.
+She was seized when the U.S. entered the war 6 April 1917; damage inflicted by her crew prior to seizure was repaired; and, having received the identification number (Id.
+No.) 3012, she was commissioned on 3 August 1917, Cmdr.
+Harry L. Brinser in command.
 Shortly after commissioning she was renamed Mercury.